domludera/SOEN343/readme.md

 3. Now right click GarageManagementSystemApplication.java and run it

-4. Go to a web browser and type in localhost:8080 (depends on your IDE configuration) and from there you should have access to Garage Band.
+4. Go to a web browser and type in localhost:8080 and from there you should have access to Garage Band.